gucci-on-fleek/scripts/readme.md

 then recompressing the PDF.
 This is without a doubt a horrible abuse of regex, but it works fairly well.

+### `noba-to-pdf.sh`
+Noba (https://nobaproject.com) hosts some free (CC BY-NC-SA 4.0) textbooks, but they sadly do not offer PDFs or any offline downloads.
+This script scapes their website to create a LaTeX file which you can then compile into a PDF.
+This script is based off of HTML scraping, so it is quite fragile and thus may break at any time.

 Licence
 -------